RollerCoaster Tycoon 3: Development

 Although the core features of Roller Coaster Tycoon 3 are based on the previous games, Chris Sawyer, the developer of the first two games, acted only as a consultant, as the game was instead developed by Frontier Developments, since Sawyer was developing Chris Sawyer's Locomotion at the time.
+It is powered by the Cobra engine.

 Expansion packs

 Two expansion packs for RollerCoaster Tycoon 3 were released – Soaked! and Wild!.
 A bundle, RollerCoaster Tycoon 3 Gold, was also released, including the original game and the Soaked! expansion pack; this was followed by RollerCoaster Tycoon 3 Platinum (Deluxe for the EU version of the game), including both expansion packs and the original game.
 RollerCoaster Tycoon 3 Platinum is available for Windows and macOS.
 The game was also published by Aspyr Inc. on the Mac App Store in 2012.